tronprotocol/tronbox/README.md

 Specify a network using the ```--network``` option.
 Network name must exist in the configuration.

 ### Migrate
 To deploy our smart contracts, we're going to need to connect to a blockchain.
-We can use the TronBox Runtime Environment to launch and interact with the blockchain.
+We can use the TronBox Runtime Environment to launch and interact with the blockchain, then migrate the contract to the blockchain
 ```
 $ tronbox migrate
 ```